prathamj937/Happy-or-Sad-Predictor/README.md

-# Image Classification and live feed prediction
+# Happy or Sad Image Predictor